K925grayshott/K925grayshott.github.io/index.md

     excerpt: >
       <b>Dog Walking</b>

-      Group or Solo Dog walks including pick up & drop off with your furry friend having had plenty of fun along the way.
-They will be provided with water & toweled down before returning.
+      Group or Solo Dog walks including pick up and drop off with your furry friend having had plenty of fun along the way.
+They will be provided with water and toweled down before returning.

      <b>Drop In</b>